Tall Zira'a: Late Bronze II

+Iron Age

 Iron Age I

 The Iron Age I (12th–11th century BCE) settlement displays a very clear change of culture.
 There are no fortifications for this period.
 It is obvious that the inhabitants of the Early Iron Age did not create their own settlement pattern, but used the walls of their Late Bronze Age predecessors.

 The architecture is very distinctive.
 On the one hand, the inhabitants of the tall dug several large pits for grain storage, built small walls for stables with some installations and joined simple huts to older walls.
 On the other hand, an exceptionally large oven made of mud was found in the centre of the area.
 In addition, there is one larger building with carefully constructed walls, made of two or more rows of undressed stones.
 Its entrance was paved with stones.
 Larger areas have to be uncovered before the assumption can be confirmed that this building was either used for administrative purposes or as a residential building for a high-ranking person.
 And also in the north, a large four room house has been explored in 2008.
 Two charcoal samples give a radiocarbon dating for this stratum of 1220 to 970 BCE and 1270 to 1040 BCE with 95.4% probability.

-Iron Age - or: Biblical Time
+Iron Age II - or: Biblical Time

 During the Iron Age, Tall Zira'a belonged to the so-called “villages of Jair” (Num 32,39–42; Dtn 3,13–15; Jos 13,29–31 [60 settlements]; Jdc 10,3–5 [30 settlements]; 1 kg 4,13; 1 Chr 2,21–23 [23 settlements]) like Ramoth in Gilead and Kamon.
 They are located in north Gilead, i.e., between the mountains of Ajlun and the Yarmuk River in Transjordan.

-The architecture of the Iron Age IIA/B stratum (10th–8th century BCE) suggests that the tall’s population increased in this period and that the settlement developed an urban character.
+The architecture of the Iron Age IIA/B stratum (10th–8th century BCE) suggests that the tall's population increased in this period and that the settlement developed an urban character.
 Even though the fortifications are not as strong as those of the Late Bronze Age, the Iron Age II settlement was protected by a city wall.
 Various modifications to the houses were made so that two building phases (an early and a late one) can be distinguished.
 Until now, building remains of the Iron Age II settlement give the impression that the architecture was densely agglomerated.
 There are not only residential buildings but public buildings as well.
 The outer walls of the houses are connected to the zigzag-like settlement wall.

 There are several exposed areas that show that the Iron Age houses were separated from one another by a double wall so that the boundaries of buildings and property are clearly visible.

 Three houses and a public area from the earlier phase of Iron Age II have been exposed.